Dai-V/SalonAPI/README.md

 - Service Management: Save default services with configurable durations and prices; allow customization of services per appointment.

-- Appointment Management: (More details coming soon.)
+- Appointment Management: Make appointsment that includes services that is prefilled by saved services.
+Each appointment is tied to a technician(s), and a customer.

-- Authentication: For Technicians and salon managers only.
+- Authentication: For salon managers only.

 Check back later for updates!